tenkeyless/keras_site/content/korean/docs/examples/graph/node2vec_movielens/_index.md

 {{% /details %}}

-### Visualize the embeddings using the Embedding Projector
+### Visualize the embeddings using the Embedding Projector {#visualize-the-embeddings-using-the-embedding-projector}

 ```python
 import io